Secondary school & Gymnasium

 Secondary school

-The SOT Secondary and Gymnasium programs combine German-English bilingual education with the advantages of small classes and personalized attention.
+The SOT secondary and gymnasium programs combine German-English bilingual education with the advantages of small classes and personalized attention.
 Students learn predominantly through real-world projects, complemented by clear instruction and individual coaching.
 In this way, academic knowledge is continuously connected to practical competencies such as problem solving, collaboration, self-management, and effective study habits.

 From our centrally located campus in Zurich, we prepare students for both Swiss and international educational paths.
-We currently have students in secondary level A (Sek A), the highest academic track within Swiss lower secondary (typically grades 7–9), as well as students in "Langzeitgymnasium", "Langzeitgymnasium", an extended academic pathway that begins after primary school and leads directly towards the Swiss Matura (university entrance qualification).
+We currently have students in secondary level A (Sek A), the highest academic track within Swiss lower secondary (typically grades 7–9), as well as students in "Langzeitgymnasium", an extended academic pathway that begins after primary school and leads directly towards the Swiss Matura (university entrance qualification).

 In the canton of Zurich, compulsory schooling lasts eleven years (Kindergarten + Primary + Secondary I).
 Students typically finish around age 15/16 and then enter Sekundarstufe II: Gymnasium, Fachmittelschule, or an apprenticeship.

-Educational pathways after secondary school at SOT
+Educational pathways after Secondary school at SOT

 Apprenticeship (EFZ/EBA, with optional BMS)